kjivan/webpage-banner/README.md

 # Webpage Banner

-This chrome extension will allow a user to add a banner to particular url.
+This chrome extension will allow a user to add a banner to a particular url.